telodiencephalic fissure

 Acronym: tdf

-The term telodiencephalic fissure refers to the part of the transverse cerebral fissure that separates the ventral surfaces of the corpus callosum and fornix (of the endbrain) from the dorsal surface of the interbrain.
-Formed by the folding back of the endbrain over the interbrain during fetal development, it is technically outside the brain.
-It gets its name from the Telencephalon and Diencephalon, embryonic precursors of the endbrain and interbrain respectively.
-It together with the cerebrocerebellar fissure constitute the transverse cerebral fissure.
-It is found in the human ( Riley-1943 ) and the macaque ( Martin-2000 ),
+The term telodiencephalic fissure (tdf) refers to the part of the transverse cerebral fissure (tcf) that separates the ventral surfaces of the corpus callosum (cc) and fornix (fx) from the dorsal surface of the interbrain (IBR).
+Formed by the folding back of the endbrain (EBR) over the IBR during fetal development.
+It is technically outside the brain.
+It gets its name from the Telencephalon and Diencephalon, embryonic precursors of the EBR and IBR respectively.
+It together with the cerebrocerebellar fissure (ccbf) constitute the transverse cerebral fissure (tcf).
+It is found in the human ( Riley-1943 ), macaque ( Martin-2000 ) rat and mouse ( NeuroNames ).
+Final 11 Dec 2025).

 Also known as: No other name for this structure has appeared in PubMed.NeuroNames ID : 28